razluta/UnityAssetNamingConventionEnforcerTool/README.md

 1. Select one or more assets in the Project window
 2. Open `Tools/Razluta/Unity Asset Naming Convention Enforcer Tool`
-3. Follow the wizard steps:
+3. Follow the wizard:
-   - Choose Game Category (CHAR, WEAP, ENV, PROP, GUI, AUDIO, VFX)
-   - Choose Asset Type (Prefab, Model, Texture, etc.)
+   - **Single Asset**: Go through all steps (Category → Type → Review)
+   - **Multiple Assets**: Set category and type once, then review each asset individually
+   - Use "Reset This Asset" to restart the wizard for a specific asset
-   - Review and edit the generated name
+   - Review and edit the generated name for each asset
-   - Apply the rename
+   - Apply the rename or skip assets as needed

 ## Naming Convention